BrewBlox/brewblox-documentation/docs/user/startup.md

 In the advanced menu you want to define a few settings:
 - **Set hostname:** a hostname is used to easily connect to your Pi on your network.
 Clear and short names work best.
 The default hostname is `raspberrypi`.
 - **Enable SSH:** you connect remotely to the terminal of your Pi through SSH.
 Select *Use password authentication* and set your password.
 - **Configure wifi:** here you configure the network name (SSID) & password of your wifi.
 Set the wifi country setting to your country to match the wifi channels of your access point.
-Omit if you plan to use USB.
-- **Set locale settings:** define the system time of your Pi and the layout of your keyboard.
+- **Set locale settings:** define the system time zone of your Pi and the layout of your keyboard.

 Hit **SAVE** to exit the menu, and **WRITE** to write the image to your SD card.